CeciliaXiYang/Keras_notes/README.md

 # Keras_notes

-# As a beginner of RNN to use Keras, I collected some related resources, like the link of github discussions.
+As a beginner of RNN to use Keras, I collected some related resources here, i.e. links of github discussions.